NLnetLabs/unbound/README-Travis.md

   CXXFLAGS="-funwind-tables -fexceptions -frtti"
 ```

+### OpenSSL and Expat

+OpenSSL and Expat are built for Android using the scripts `contrib/android/install_openssl.sh` and `contrib/android/install_expat.sh`.
+The scripts download, configure and install the latest release version of the libraries.
+The libraries are configured with `--prefix="$ANDROID_SYSROOT"` so the output artifacts are placed in the sysroot `$ANDROID_SYSROOT/usr/lib` directory.
+(Also see *Developer Workstation* section below).

+OpenSSL also uses a custom configuration file called `15-android.conf`.
+It is a copy of the OpenSSL's project file and located at `contrib/android/15-android.conf`.
+The Unbound version is copied to the OpenSSL source files after unpacking the OpenSSL distribution.
+The Unbound version has legacy NDK support removed and some other fixes, like `ANDROID_NDK_ROOT` awareness.
+The changes mean Unbound's `15-android.conf` will only work with Unbound and with NDK-r19 and above.

+OpenSSL is configured with `no-engine`.
+If you want to include OpenSSL engines then edit `contrib/android/install_openssl.sh` and remove the config option.

+### Android build

-Finally, once all the variables are set the Travis script cross-compiles OpenSSL and Expat, and then configures and builds Unbound.
+Once all the variables are set and OpenSSL and Expat are built, then the Travis script configures and builds Unbound.
 The recipe looks as follows.

 ```
 elif [ "$TEST_ANDROID" = "yes" ]; then
-  # AUTOTOOLS_HOST is set in the job
   export AUTOTOOLS_BUILD="$(./config.guess)"
-  if ! ./contrib/android/install_ndk.sh ; then
+  ./contrib/android/install_ndk.sh
-      echo "Failed to install Android SDK and NDK" exit 1 fi if ! source ./contrib/android/setenv_android.sh "$ANDROID_CPU"; then
-      echo "Failed to set Android environment"
-      exit 1
-  fi
-  if ! ./contrib/android/install_openssl.sh; then
-      echo "Failed to build and install OpenSSL" exit 1 fi if ! ./contrib/android/install_expat.sh; then
-      echo "Failed to build and install Expat" exit 1 fi if ! ./configure \
+  source ./contrib/android/setenv_android.sh "$ANDROID_CPU"
+  ./contrib/android/install_openssl.sh
+  ./contrib/android/install_expat.sh
+  ./configure \
     --build="$AUTOTOOLS_BUILD" --host="$AUTOTOOLS_HOST" \
     --prefix="$ANDROID_SYSROOT" \
     --with-ssl="$ANDROID_SYSROOT" --disable-gost \
     --with-libexpat="$ANDROID_SYSROOT";
-  then
-      echo "Failed to configure Unbound"
-      exit 1
-  fi
-  if ! make -j 2; then
+  make -j 2
-      echo "Failed to build Unbound"
-      exit 1
-  fi
 ```

-Unbound only smoke tests a build using a compile and link.
+Travis only smoke tests an Android build using a compile and link.
 The self tests are not run.
 TODO: figure out how to fire up an emulator, push the tests to the device and run them.

 Note the `--prefix="$ANDROID_SYSROOT"` used by OpenSSL, Expat and Unbound.
-This makes it easy to find libraries and headers because `CFLAGS` and `CXXFLAGS` already use `--sysroot="$ANDROID_SYSROOT"`.
+This is a hack that makes it easy to find libraries and headers because `CFLAGS` and `CXXFLAGS` already use `--sysroot="$ANDROID_SYSROOT"`.
 By performing a `make install` and installing into `$ANDROID_SYSROOT`, all the libraries needed by Unbound are present without extra flags or searching.
+(Also see *Developer Workstation* section below).

-## Android flags
+### Android flags

 `contrib/android/setenv_android.sh` uses specific flags for `CFLAGS` and `CXXFLAGS`.
-The flags are not arbitrary; they are taken from the `ndk-build` tool.
+The flags are not arbitrary, and they are taken from the `ndk-build` tool.
 It is important to use the same flags across projects to avoid subtle problems due to mixing and matching different flags.

-`CXXFLAGS` includes `-fexceptions` because exceptions are disabled by default. `CFLAGS` include `-funwind-tables` and `-fexceptions` to ensure C++ exceptions pass through C code, if needed.
+`CXXFLAGS` includes `-fexceptions` and `-frtti` because exceptions and runtime type info are disabled by default. `CFLAGS` include `-funwind-tables` and `-fexceptions` to ensure C++ exceptions pass through C code, if needed.
 Also see `docs/CPLUSPLUS—SUPPORT.html` in the NDK docs.

 To inspect the flags used by `ndk-build` for a platform clone ASOP's [ndk-samples](https://github.com/android/ndk-samples/tree/master/hello-jni) and build the `hello-jni` project.
-Use the `V=1` flag to see the full compiler output.
+Use the `V=1` flag to see the full compiler output from `ndk-build`.

+### Developer workstation

+If you are setting up a developer workstation then `--prefix="$ANDROID_SYSROOT"` trick will not work.
+It will not work on a workstation because a previous install gets overwritten by the next install in `$ANDROID_SYSROOT/usr/lib`.
+In practice OpenSSL and Expat need to be installed in an architecture specific location.
+The sysroot-based locations are listed below.

+* `$ANDROID_SYSROOT/usr/lib/aarch64-linux-android/`
+* `$ANDROID_SYSROOT/usr/lib/arm-linux-androideabi/`
+* `$ANDROID_SYSROOT/usr/lib/i686-linux-android/`
+* `$ANDROID_SYSROOT/usr/lib/x86_64-linux-android/`

+A second concern is the OpenSSL header files.
+At least two different defines are used in the OpenSSL headers based on the architecture.
+The first pair of defines are `RC4_CHAR` and `RC4_INT`.
+The second pair of defines are `SIXTY_FOUR_BIT_LONG` and `BN_LLONG`.
+As with libraries, a previous install gets overwritten by the next install in `$ANDROID_SYSROOT/usr/include`.
+To work around the problem see [Build Multiarch OpenSSL on OS X](https://stackoverflow.com/q/25530429) on Stack Overflow.
+Though it is a MacOS question, the same applies to Android in this situation.